MarkTiedemann/marktiedemann.github.io/index.md

 I'm a bit introverted.
 This means I'm not comfortable in busy open-plan offices.
 In turn, this also means I'd be grateful for a quiet working environment, preferably with a small team.
 And I love to pair-program from time to time!
 (Doing it every day would probably exhaust me, though.)
 I'm open to remote work, but haven't tried it yet.

 I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
-This means I work best in the afternoon, evening, sometimes late at night, but absolutely _not_ in the morning hours.
-After having a good night's sleep, I usually start my work around noon.
+This means I work best in the afternoon, evening, sometimes at night, but preferably not in the morning hours.
+After having a good night's sleep, I usually start my work close to noon.

 I'm pretty comfortable in both front- and backend, and I dabble in (dev) ops from time to time.
 I think _no code_ `>` correct code `>` simple, maintainable code `>` performant code, but I'm willing to throw exceptions for good reasons on a case by case basis.